felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Textbooks have a purpose outside the classroom, even if that means you won't have a professor dragging you through it.
-Not all textbooks feature exercises and homework; some can be quite fun, relaxing, enlightening to read, without creating headaches or feeling like puzzles.
+Not all textbooks feature exercises and homework; some can be quite fun, relaxing and enlightening to read, without creating headaches or feeling like puzzles.
 A book you chose almost certainly contains elements of the answer to the question that made you choose it.